fluttercandies/flutter_photo_manager/README.md

 double longitude = entiry.longitude;

 Latlng latlng = await entity.latlngAsync(); // In androidQ or higher, need use the method to get location info.

+String mediaUrl = await entity.getMediaUrl(); /// It can be used in some video player plugin to preview, such as [flutter_ijkplayer](https://pub.dev/packages/flutter_ijkplayer)
 ```

 #### location info of android Q